Most people buy a house with money from:

 Mortgage brokers are not lenders but they consider your situation and recommend a lender.
 You do not pay a broker to do this as they are paid a commission by the bank you take out a loan with.

 Credit unions provide home loans to their members at competitive rates.

 Finance companies lend first and second mortgages.
 A borrower pays a higher interest rate and the loan period is shorter than for home loans from banks.

 Very rarely, solicitors’ trust funds are available from some specialist law firms.
 They are usually available on a short, fixed term at fixed interest, and require only payments of interest for the loan period.
 The capital must be repaid at the end of the loan or the loan must be renewed.
 Borrowers must pay their own and the lender’s solicitor’s costs, as well as a valuation fee.

 Lenders and settlement

-That money, and any funds contributed directly by the buyer, is used to pay the vendor, as well as all the expenses of the loan, any mortgage loan insurance premium, A state tax on the transfer of ownership of property such as land, or on leases., any expenses involved in clearing the vendor’s title, the lender’s solicitor’s fees, and the registration fees on the transfer and mortgage.
+That money, and any funds contributed directly by the buyer, is used to pay the vendor, as well as all the expenses of the loan, any mortgage loan insurance premium, stamp duty, any expenses involved in clearing the vendor’s title, the lender’s solicitor’s fees, and the registration fees on the transfer and mortgage.
 The stamp duty is paid automatically to the State Revenue Office.
-The (1) To fulfil an obligation or be released from an obligation.
-For example, a debtor can discharge a debt by paying it; a prisoner can be discharged (released) from jail. of mortgage and transfer of title is registered automatically with Land Use Victoria.
+The discharge of mortgage and transfer of title is registered automatically with Land Use Victoria.
 The sale proceeds are automatically transferred to the vendor’s account.

 Lender’s mortgage insurance:This insurance protects the lender from loss if the borrower defaults on the loan and the sale of the property returns less than the amount needed to repay the loan and all the lender’s expenses.